Nora Fatehi

-Nora Fatehi (born 6 February 1992) is a Canadian actress, model, dancer, singer, and producer who is predominantly known for her work in the Indian film industry.
-She has appeared in Hindi, Telugu, Tamil and Malayalam films.
+Nora Fatehi (born Naura Fathi; 6 February 1992) is a Canadian dancer and actress based in India.
+She has appeared in Hindi, Telugu and Malayalam films.
+Fatehi made her acting debut with the Hindi film Roar: Tigers of the Sundarbans.

-She made her debut in the Hindi film Roar: Tigers of the Sundarbans.
-She gained popularity in Telugu films by doing item songs in films like Temper, Baahubali: The Beginning and Kick 2 and has also starred in two Malayalam films, Double Barrel and Kayamkulam Kochunni.

-In 2015, she was a contestant on the reality television show Bigg Boss 9 and was evicted on Day 84.
+Fatehi gained popularity in Telugu films for her special appearance songs in films like Temper, Baahubali: The Beginning and Kick 2 and has also starred in two Malayalam films, Double Barrel and Kayamkulam Kochunni.
+In 2015, Fatehi participated as a contestant on the reality television show Bigg Boss.
 In 2016, she was a participant in the reality television dance show Jhalak Dikhhla Jaa.
-She appeared in the Bollywood film Satyameva Jayate in which she was seen in the recreated version of the song "Dilbar" which crossed 20 million views on YouTube in the first 24 hours of its release, making it the first Hindi song to have garnered such numbers in India.
+She appeared in the Bollywood film Satyameva Jayate where she was featured in the recreated version of the song "Dilbar" and the song crossed 20 million views on YouTube in the first 24 hours of its release, making it the first Hindi song to achieve such numbers in India.
 She also collaborated with the Moroccan hip-hop group Fnaïre to release an Arabic version of the Dilbar song.

 In 2019, she collaborated with Tanzanian musician and songwriter Rayvanny to release her first international English debut song Pepeta.
 In October 2022, she was chosen to feature in Light The Sky, a song for the 2022 FIFA World Cup in Qatar, collaborating with artists, RedOne, Manal, Balqees and Rahma Riad.
+Fatehi has since played supporting parts in Hindi films Street Dancer 3D (2020) and Bhuj: The Pride of India (2021).
+She has also judged television shows Dance Deewane Juniors and Jhalak Dikhhla Jaa 10.

 Early life

-Fatehi is of Moroccan descent.
-She was born and raised in Canada.
-She studied political science and international studies.
-She graduated from York University.
+Fatehi was born and raised in Toronto, Canada, and is of Moroccan descent from both her father's and mother’s side.
+She graduated from Westview Centennial Secondary School in Toronto.
+She studied political science and international relations at York University.
 She has stated in interviews that she considers herself "an Indian at heart."